-Students may earn academic awards each semester by meeting specific GPA and course completion criteria.
+Students may earn academic awards each semester by meeting specific GPA.
 A "Dwenger Honor Roll" designation is awarded to those students whose semester GPA averages a 3.500 through a 3.799.
 A "Dwenger Scholar" designation is awarded to those students whose semester GPA is 3.800 or above.
 Students may not have incompletes showing at the end of the grading period.